 This is an excerpt from FINRA’s Quarterly Disciplinary Review, January 2017

-By executing orders without being registered, the representative violated NASD Rule 1031 (registration requirements) and FINRA Rule 2010 (ethical standards).
-For this misconduct, FINRA suspended the representative from associating with any FINRA member in any capacity for 30 business days and fined him $5,000.
+the representative did not provide prior notice to his firm of his participation in these securities transactions.
+The representative’s participation in the private securities transactions without proper notice to the firm violated NASD Rule 3040* (private securities transactions) and FINRA Rule 2010 (ethical standards).
+For this misconduct, FINRA suspended the representative from associating with any FINRA member in any capacity for two years and fined him $20,000.